Katpadi

-Katpadi ([kaːtpaːdi]) is a locality in Vellore, at the northern part of Vellore city in the state of Tamil Nadu, India.
+Katpadi ([kaːtpaːdi]) is a locality in the northern part of Vellore, in the state of Tamil Nadu, India.

 Politics and geography

 Once a village, Katpadi was upgraded to a panchayat town, with its own taluk office.
 It has a major assembly constituency which is part of Arakkonam (Lok Sabha constituency).

-Vellore Institute of Technology University (VIT)
+Vellore Institute of Technology (VIT)

-The Vellore Institute of Technology University (VIT) is in Katpadi.
+The Vellore Institute of Technology (VIT) is in Katpadi.
 In 2010 it was ranked as one of the best private engineering universities in India.